 Enjoy a tour to various parts of the island with a local certified gay tour guide.
 Created in 2021, Puerto Gay Tours is owned by Coqui Del Mar and aims to provide friendly tours where you can be yourself without fear of discrimination or discomfort.
 Although the locals in San Juan are generally very welcoming and gay friendly, it’s entirely possible to encounter closed-minded tourists visiting from conservative places from the US.
 Avoid the awkwardness of a mainstream tour and enhance your gaycation with a trip to the rainforest or impressive caves.
 They can also take you on an excursion to a secret naked beach and more.
 They have partnered with top-rated Spoonfed Tours for the foodie lovers' dream experience.
 Book direct on their website, for any of their food and cocktail tours and use the exclusive code: coquiandspoon15 for a 15% discount.
 Although it’s not specifically an LGBT+ tour, it is one of the highest-rated excursions on TripAdvisor.

-Be sure to make use of the free extras included with your stay, such as 2 pools and jacuzzi (they are all clothing optional), bicycles, beach chairs, coolers, community shared refrigerator (in La Hacienda – check before going to the grocery store to see what guests have left behind to share) and community game and bookshare cupboards They also offer assorted beverages for sale and can even provide you with a free kayak excursion on the San Juan lagoon near the Condado neighborhood.
+Be sure to make use of the free extras included with your stay, such as a pool and jacuzzi (they are all clothing optional), bicycles, beach chairs, coolers, community shared refrigerator (in La Hacienda – check before going to the grocery store to see what guests have left behind to share) and community game and bookshare cupboards They also offer assorted beverages for sale.
 They also offer daily breakfast, fresh coffee and tea from 6 am as well as iced coffee that is saved in the community refrigerator.

 Note: We were hosted and invited by Rob to stay at Coqui del Mar but rest assured all opinions are our own.
 We have no doubt that anyone visiting Puerto Rico and Coqui del Mar will be welcomed with the same hospitality we experienced.